DomGries/InnoDependencyInstaller/README.md

 ![Ready to Install page](https://cloud.githubusercontent.com/assets/10548881/26322035/f8abb420-3f31-11e7-8be7-5a73aa29194b.jpg)
 ![Download page](https://cloud.githubusercontent.com/assets/10548881/26322034/f8aa3ec4-3f31-11e7-8092-868814ea3d2b.jpg)

-**Inno Setup Dependency Installer** is a set of Inno Setup scripts and a bunch of Pascal code that extends the functionality of [Inno Setup](http://www.jrsoftware.org/isinfo.php) installer to provide the possibility of dependencies installation (such as .NET Framework or Visual C++ Redistributable) during installing your product on end-user workstations.

-It allows you to install various products during the installation process of your application.
-In addition, you may add your own product dependency scripts.
+**Inno Setup Dependency Installer** can download and install dependencies such as any .NET or Visual C++ Redistributable during the installation process of your application.
+In addition, it is easy to add your own dependencie as well.

 ## Installation and Usage

 1. Download and install [Inno Setup 6.1+](https://www.jrsoftware.org/isinfo.php).
 2. Download and extract [this repository](https://github.com/DomGries/InnoDependencyInstaller/archive/master.zip) or clone it.
 3. Open the extracted _setup.iss_ file.
-4. Comment out product defines to disable installing them and leave only products that need to be installed:
+4. Comment out dependency defines to disable installing them and leave only dependencies that need to be installed:
     ```
-    #define use_vc2015 <-- will be installed
+    #define InstallVC2015 <-- will be installed
-    ;#define use_vc2015 <-- commented out and will not be installed
+    ;#define InstallVC2015 <-- commented out and will not be installed
     ```
 5. Modify other sections like _[Setup] [Files] [Icons]_ as necessary.
 6. Build setup using Inno Setup compiler.